MdiazSF/Influenza-case-study/README.md

 # Influenza-case-study
-Staff allocation for healthcare settings
+Applied excel and tableau skills to determine staff allocation in a healthcare setting.

 ### 1. PROJECT OVERVIEW: